VarunPatelius/Py-iMessenger/README.md

 ## Installation
 The following steps show how to get Py-iMessenger up and running.

 **Be advised, Py-iMessenger is only compatible with MacOS devices which support iMessage, iMessage must be enabled to for the program to run.
-Running this program on a Windows or Linux device will result in an error message**
+Running this program on a Windows or Linux device will result in an error message.
+Furthermore, the program has only been tested with Python3.9**

 1. Begin by cloning or downloading the .zip file to your MacOS device
 2. Change directory into the cloned/downloaded folder